microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/timecard-list.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | Schedule.Read.All, Schedule.ReadWrite.All |

+> [!IMPORTANT]
-> **Important:** When you use the Schedule.Read.All and Schedule.ReadWrite.All application permissions, you must include the `MS-APP-ACTS-AS` header in the request.
+> When you use the Schedule.Read.All and Schedule.ReadWrite.All application permissions, you must include the `MS-APP-ACTS-AS` header in the request.

 ## HTTP request